Soba Noodle

 Health Benefits

-- Contains rutin, a flavonoid with antioxidant and anti-inflammatory properties that may improve circulation
+- Contains rutin, a flavonoid with anti-inflammatory and antioxidant properties that supports circulation

 Buying Guide